domportera/doublecmd-default-on-windows/Readme.md

 ## Win + E hotkey
+### Method 1 - Registry
+Double click `doublecmd-hotkey.reg`
+To revert, double click `explorer-hotkey.reg`

+### Method 2 - Powertoys
-Using [Powertoys Keyboard Manager](https://learn.microsoft.com/en-us/windows/powertoys/keyboard-manager), one could replace the functionality of the Win + E shortcut without mucking about in their registry and in a way that's easy to revert.
+Using [Powertoys Keyboard Manager](https://learn.microsoft.com/en-us/windows/powertoys/keyboard-manager), one could replace the functionality of the Win + E shortcut without mucking about in their registry and in a way that's easy to revert with a gui or just by ending its process.

-First you will need to update `doublecmdAsExplorer.bat` with the path of your DC installation and the path of this script directory

 Create a new keyboard shortcut with the following settings: